 Within a holding structure, profits can be transferred to the parent company for tax purposes.
 As a rule, this results in a tax rate of 1.5% of the total amount.

-Start your business as soon as possible as a sole proprietor.
+Start your self-employed career as soon as possible!
 No minimum starting capital or excessive bureaucracy to worry about.
 Entrepreneurial decisions can be made independently and quickly.

 With no minimum capital requirements and fewer bureaucratic hoops to jump through, fast-track your enterprise with the GbR.